agabrielson/investing/README.md

   * getAllMutualFunds.py: Get a list of existing mutual funds and descriptions, can be used to build the table needed for other fund scripts.
   * monthlyMetrics.py: Collect monthly pricing data for funds of interest.
 Most pricing services provide limited granularity.
   * quartelyMetrics.py: Pull longer term data points together that can be extremely time consuming.
+  * getHoldings.py: Extract fund holdings and attempt to get monthly return
+* Exchange Traded Funds (ETFs)
+  * getAllETFs.py: Get a list of existing ETFs with descriptions, can be used to build the table needed for other ETF scripts.
+Output can be used to generate SymbolsETF.csv
+  * monthlyMetrics.py: Collect monthly pricing data for ETFs of interest.
+Most pricing services provide limited granularity.
-  * getHoldings.py: Extract fund or ETF holdings and attempt to get monthly return
+  * getHoldings.py: Extract ETF holdings and attempt to get monthly return
+  * quartelyETFMetrics.py: Pull longer term data points together that can be extremely time consuming.
+Note: ETFs have less data points than Mutual Funds
 * Stocks
   * getStocks.py: Get monthly stock returns for all stocks (US market)
   * stocksQuartely.py: Pull longer term stock data points together for all stocks (US market)
   * getHolders.py: Get the top 10 list of holders for a company
-* ETFs (in progress)
-  * getAllETFs.py: Get a list of existing ETFs with descriptions, can be used to build the table needed for other ETF scripts.
-Output can be used to generate SymbolsETF.csv
-  * quartelyETFMetrics.py: Pull longer term data points together that can be extremely time consuming.
-Note: ETFs have less data points than Mutual Funds

 Examples calls are located in the header of each python file mentioned above

 ## Approach